SahanNimantha99/action_detection_for_sign_language-/README.md

 ## Overview

-The "Action Detection for Sign Language" project aims to detect sign language actions using a machine learning model based on an LSTM neural network.
+The "Action Detection for Sign Language" project aims to detect sign language actions using a machine learning model based on LSTM (Long Short-Term Memory) neural networks.
 The implementation utilizes Python, TensorFlow, OpenCV, MediaPipe, and other libraries to preprocess data, train the model, and make predictions.

 ## Features